conradhodge/win-dev/README.md

 ![build](https://github.com/conradhodge/win-dev/workflows/CI/badge.svg)

-This describes how to setup a Windows machine for development.
-This repo contains some [Ansible](https://www.ansible.com/) scripts to provision Linux under the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).
+This describes how to setup a Windows development environment using the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about) and [Ubuntu](https://ubuntu.com/).
+This repo contains [Ansible](https://www.ansible.com/) scripts to provision Ubuntu in the WSL.

 ## Development tools